Efferent-Health/Efferent-Health.github.io/ReleaseNotes/eVue5.34/index.md

 ## Known Issues

-- **Save required before editing patient information**: Currently, any changes made in the study edit fields must be saved before opening the patient edit form.
+- **Save required before editing patient information**: Currently, in the Edit Study page, any changes made study fields must be saved before opening the Edit Patient form.
 This is being reviewed for resolution in a future update.

 ## Upcoming Features